acquia/orca/docs/advanced-usage.md

 * <a name="ORCA_TELEMETRY_ENABLE"></a>**`ORCA_TELEMETRY_ENABLE`**: Set to `TRUE` to enable telemetry with Amplitude.
 Requires [`ORCA_AMPLITUDE_API_KEY`](#ORCA_AMPLITUDE_API_KEY) and [`ORCA_AMPLITUDE_USER_ID`](#ORCA_AMPLITUDE_USER_ID) values.
 On Travis CI, only takes effect for cron events.

-### Travis CI scripts
+### CI scripts

-These affect ORCA only as invoked via the Travis CI scripts.
+These affect ORCA only as invoked via the CI scripts.

 * <a name="ORCA_COVERALLS_ENABLE"></a>**`ORCA_COVERALLS_ENABLE`**: Set to `TRUE` to send test coverage data to [Coveralls](https://coveralls.io/) on the isolated/recommended job.
 Requires that you [add your repository to Coveralls](https://github.com/acquia/orca/blob/main/docs/faq.md#how-do-i-add-my-github-repository-to-coveralls).
 It is recommended to [enable notifications](https://docs.coveralls.io/coveralls-notifications).
 Test coverage generation greatly increases build times, so only enable it on one job--all that makes sense anyway.
 Note: [`ORCA_COVERAGE_ENABLE`](#ORCA_COVERAGE_ENABLE) is implied by this setting and need not be enabled if this is.